Production Technology

 Charging rollers, developing rollers, transfer rollers, cleaning blades, transfer belts and fixing belts are some of the key parts used in laser printers and office multifunction devices.

-Canon conducts detailed analyses to determine what type of physical phenomena occur during each process of a product’s operations, throughly identifies the attributes needed for each key part, then carries out the in-house development and manufacture of materials with well-balanced functions.
+Canon conducts detailed analyses to determine what type of physical phenomena occur during each process of a product’s operations, thoroughly identifies the attributes needed for each key part, then carries out the in-house development and manufacture of materials with well-balanced functions.
 Specifically, we use chemical reaction, denaturation, blending, and other techniques to process organic polymers such as resin and rubber into the optimal materials for each key part.
 Then we devise molding methods and other processes to output high-performance components.

 Laser printer key parts